Waking to screams: How stabbings shattered tiny Canadian communities

 He started drinking alcohol and smoking marijuana at age 12, cocaine at age 14 and crystal methamphetamine for a three-month period in his late 20s.
 Substance use made him "lose (his) mind," the parole documents say, adding he can be "easily angered when drunk."

-(Reporting by Anna Mehler Paperny in Toronto Editing by Denny Thomas and Lincoln Feast.)
+(Reporting by Anna Mehler Paperny in Toronto and Kanishka Singh in Washington and Rod Nickel in Winnipeg Editing by Denny Thomas and Lincoln Feast.)

 ((Anna.MehlerPaperny@thomsonreuters.com; 647-225-9609;))